 valley surrounded by impressive peaks.
 Robin

-thought this was one of the most dramatic
+thought it was one of the most dramatic valleys

-possibilities.
-Cable cars whisk you to the top of
+different cable cars that whisk you to the tops

-cable car ride up to a station called First then
+long cable car ride up to a station called "First"

-Mountain Panorama trail.
-The easy 1½ hour hike
+the Mountain Panorama trail.
+The easy 1½ hour

 swathes of alpine flowers growing trailside.